 Eli M. Mizrahi, M.D., Chair, Department of Neurology

 Dr. Eli M. Mizrahi, professor of neurology and pediatrics, was named chair of the Department of Neurology March 12, 2008.
 Dr. Mizrahi served as vice chair of the department and is head of the Peter Kellaway Section of Neurophysiology, director of the Baylor Comprehensive Epilepsy Center, and director of the Post Doctoral Fellowship Training Program in Clinical Neurophysiology.
-He also serves as chief of the neurophysiology service at St. Luke’s Episcopal Hospital.
+He also serves as chief of the neurophysiology service at Baylor St. Luke’s Medical Center.